tristenwallace/ecommerce_store/readme.md

 Before running the application, you need to set up the databases for both development and testing environments.
 This project uses PostgreSQL as the database system.

-### Using PostgreSQL Directly

-If you have PostgreSQL installed locally on your system and prefer to use it directly:

-1. Ensure PostgreSQL is installed and running on your system.
-You can download it from [the official PostgreSQL website](https://www.postgresql.org/download/).

-2. Create two PostgreSQL databases: one for development and one for testing.
-You can do this using the PostgreSQL command line tool or a graphical tool like pgAdmin.

 ### Using Docker

 If you prefer to use Docker to run PostgreSQL (docker setup is already provided):